MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab01_Manage_Product_Catalog.md

 11. Enter **Set** for **Name**, **2** for **Quantity**, select **Pair** for **Base Unit** and click **Save**.

-12. You will now have four unit-groups in the list.
+12. You will now have four unit groups in the list.

 ### Task 2 – Create Discount List